DenaJGibbon/Publications-2025/Siamang-noise/README.md

 <!-- badges: end -->

-The goal of **Siamang-noise** is to analyze the impact of various playback conditions on the movement behavior of Siamangs.
-This project uses mixed-effects modeling and other statistical techniques to evaluate the effects of different noise conditions on the distances traveled by Siamangs.
+The goal of **Siamang-noise** is to analyze the impact of various playback conditions on the movement behavior of siamangs.
+This project uses mixed-effects modeling and other statistical techniques to evaluate the effects of different noise conditions on the distances traveled by siamangs.

 ## Features